 - Dial the district office at 763-506-1000 or any other Anoka-Hennepin phone number to hear a recording.

 - Media outlets including WCCO, KSTP, Fox 9, Kare 11, Northwest Community TV, WCCO radio and Star Tribune newspaper.

-Check with individual schools on the status of specific activities.
 Those responsible for activities scheduled in schools over the weekend determine whether or not an activity will be held if weather is a concern.